superduper-io/superduper/docs/content/production/change_data_capture.md

 sidebar_position: 4
 ---

-# Setting up superduper as a change-data-capture daemon
+# Setting up Superduper as a change-data-capture daemon

 :::info
 This functionality is currently for MongoDB only
 :::

-Setting-up superduper as a change-data-capture daemon, is a simple call:
+Setting-up Superduper as a change-data-capture daemon, is a simple call:

 ```python
 db.cdc.listen()